 Create a dataset

-When you create a dataset, you tell Dataset Manager that your data exists, and provide a few key details about how it will be used.
+When you create a dataset, you tell the Platform that your data exists, and provide a few key details about how it will be used.
 You don't actually upload or import any data at this stage - that comes in the next step.

-You can create a dataset using the New Dataset button, which appears on every page throughout Dataset Manager.
+You can create a dataset using the New Dataset button on the Datasets tab, or use the plus sign shortcut in the top right which appears on every page throughout the Platform.

 You'll be asked to supply three details.

-- The Private ID is the name you'll use to reference this dataset from the Platform API.
+- The Private ID is the name you'll use to reference this dataset in queries.
 A short name, like

 customerDB, is perfect.
 Because you'll use it in code, this ID must contain only alphanumeric characters with no spaces.

-- The Public Name is a brief title for your dataset, which you'll use to identify it in the Dataset Manager UI.
+- The Public Name is a brief title for your dataset, which you'll use to identify it in the Platform UI.
 Something like